 With Phonics increasingly being a mainstay of reading instruction it can be difficult to judge when is the best time to start phonics instruction with your children.
 As each year passes there seems to be more and more tips, tricks, advice and strategies to make sure your child has a head start.
 Phonics is important, I think so too, but with the rush to give our children an advantage are we in fact doing this opposite?

-It is possible to introduce phonics teaching to children between ages 4 and 5.
+It is possible to teach phonics to children between the ages 4 and 5.
 However phonics instruction is more reliant on the developmental stage of children.
-If a child knows of the names and shapes of English (alphabetic awareness) it is more likely they can process the different phonetic sounds.
+If a child knows of the names and shapes of English letters (alphabetic awareness) they are more likely to be able process the different phonetic sounds.

 However it is important to remember that while there is not a set age where children should be able to learn phonics, there are certainly right and wrong ways to introduce it.
 In many instances it is not how early you start but instead how effective you teach that will determine how successful you are in teaching phonics to your children.
 We have resources and workbooks to help you both for free and in our shop.

 So while there is no straightforward answer for what age children should start learning phonics.
 Creating a base for developing readers begins with reading to children.
 Phonics can be taught from the time parents start reading with their children.
 It may seem counterintuitive, but your child will begin to understand words and sounds from the very beginning.
 Children listen to songs with rhymes, mimic sounds and words, and learn to emphasize sounds.
 While this may not scream phonics education to many people, word and sound associations are the beginning of phonological awareness and phonics education.